-Oxford, UK: Oxford University Press (forthcoming)
+Oxford, UK: Oxford University Press (2022)

-The short abstract: Epistemic utility theory + permissivism about attitudes to epistemic risk => permissivism about rational credences.
-The longer abstract: I argue that epistemic rationality is permissive.
-More specifically, I argue for two claims.
-First, a radical version of interpersonal permissivism about rational credence: for many bodies of evidence, there is a wide range of credal states for which there is some individual who might rationally adopt that state in response to that evidence.
-Second, a slightly less radical version of intrapersonal permissivism about rational credence: for many bodies of evidence and for many individuals, there is a narrower but still wide range of credal states that the individual might rationally adopt in response to that evidence.
-My argument proceeds from two premises: (1) epistemic utility theory; and (2) permissivism about attitudes to epistemic risk.
-Epistemic utility theory says this: What it is epistemically rational for you to believe is what it would be rational for you to choose if you got to pick your beliefs and, when picking them, you cared only for their purely epistemic value.
-So, to say which credences it is epistemically rational for you to have, we must say how you should measure purely epistemic value, and which decision rule it is appropriate for you to use when you face the hypothetical choice between the possible credences you might adopt.
-Permissivism about attitudes to epistemic risk says that rationality permits many different attitudes to epistemic risk.
-These attitudes can show up in epistemic utility theory in two ways: in the way that you measure epistemic value; and in the decision rule that you use to pick your credences.
-I explore what happens if we encode our attitudes to epistemic risk in our epistemic decision rule.
-The result is the interpersonal and intrapersonal permissivism described above: different attitudes to epistemic risk lead to different choices of priors; given most bodies of evidence you might acquire, different priors lead to different posteriors; and even once we fix your attitudes to epistemic risk, if they are at all risk-inclined, there is a range of different priors and therefore different posteriors they permit.
+How much does rationality constrain what we should believe on the basis of our evidence?
+According to this book, not very much.
+For most people and most bodies of evidence, there is a wide range of beliefs that rationality permits them to have in response to that evidence.
+The argument, which takes inspiration from William James' ideas in 'The Will to Believe', proceeds from two premises.
+The first is a theory about the basis of epistemic rationality.
+It's called epistemic utility theory, and it says that what it is epistemically rational for you to believe is what it would be rational for you to choose if you were given the chance to pick your beliefs and, when picking them, you were to care only about their epistemic value.
+So, to say which beliefs are permitted, we must say how to measure epistemic value, and which decision rule to use when picking your beliefs.
+The second premise is a claim about attitudes to epistemic risk, and it says that rationality permits many different such attitudes.
+These attitudes can show up in epistemic utility theory in two ways: in the way you measure epistemic value; and in the decision rule you use to pick beliefs.
+This book explores the latter.
+The result is permissivism about epistemic rationality: different attitudes to epistemic risk lead to different choices of prior beliefs; given most bodies of evidence, different priors lead to different posteriors; and even once we fix your attitudes to epistemic risk, if they are at all risk-inclined, there is a range of different priors and therefore different posteriors they permit.